-- Send an Email to the "Support" Group with the details of the call.
-Read more about email applet.
+Send an Email to the "Support" Group with the details of the call.
+Read more about the email applet.

 If all the agents are busy, You can put the caller in a queue and make him wait.
 Exotel will wake up every 10 seconds to check all callers in your queue and if there is a free agent who can talk to them.
 Read more about Call queueing here.